Chapter 1 - Escapes NJ

 He was within a few feet of her when he stopped.
 Maybe it was a little too easy.
 He now took out his own phone and swiped at it as he surveyed the bar again.
 Nothing seemed out of place although in the last few moments, as the light mist outside turned to a heavier rain, it had gotten very crowded.
 People out on the street to smoke and vape ran back in, leaving George Street virtually empty.
 Brand was thankful for the rain.
 It was easier to do an extraction with less people on the street, especially if anything went wrong.
 He looked around again, unable to shake the feeling that something was off.
 He headed for the men’s room to get a better look around before committing.

 The spot was a local favorite, despite being off the beaten path of the college town’s main downtown area.
 The crowd reflected this and there were more young professionals and alumni than drunken frat boys, although there were a few.
 The whole place was dark wood and chrome, even the bathroom.
 Brand gave this room a thorough look, sweeping for weapons, before washing his hands and returning to the bar.
-He stayed took up a spot on the opposite side, to observe the girl for another moment.
-No one seemed to notice her, not even the chihuahua of a man doing tequila shots next to her although he was talking excitedly to everyone else around him.
+He took up a spot opposite the girl for to observe her another moment.
+No one seemed to notice her, not even the chihuahua of a man doing tequila shots next to her, although he was talking excitedly to everyone else around him.
 Using the mirrored wall behind the bar, Brand scanned the faces of the people sitting there.
 Everyone seemed cool.
 There was only one dude that concerned him.
 He looked like he could be up to something.
-Dressed neatly in a black jacket, black shirt and black tie, the man looked completely pissed off.
+Dressed in a sharp black jacket, black shirt and black tie, the man looked completely pissed off.
 Brand watched as a young lady tugged at him and whispered urgently in his ear.
-When he shook her off she stumbled and he grabbed he back toward him, shaking his head at her.
-Young, drunk love, Brand thought.
+When he shook her off she stumbled and he grabbed her back toward him.
+It was nothing but young, drunk love, Brand thought.

 Brand headed back around the bar and squeezed himself in between the girl and the man next to her.
 He leaned over to try to catch the bartender’s eye and then glanced back at her and asked, “Brandy?